 December 2009 – Members vote to change name to ABC Streets Neighborhood Association to better reflect our location and create a more meaningful moniker.
 Morrison Park fundraising efforts begin.
-Over $1700 raised by the NA and an additional grant of $1500 was awarded to the project by the City of Rochester.
+Over $1700 raised by the Association and an additional grant of $1500 awarded to the project by the City of Rochester.

 March 2010 – The city kicks off the Morrison Park redesign project by repairing the curbing around the park.